rubenwiersma/hsn/README.md

 ### Datasets
 To use the datasets for these experiments, follow these steps:
 - Create a `data` folder in a convenient place (notebooks assume the repo root).
 - Download and unzip the dataset for the experiment you want to replicate and move it to the `data` folder.
+Note: we've zipped the folder structure for easy drag and drop.
+The folders contain a zip file that should not be unzipped.
     - [Shape classification (3.4MB)](https://surfdrive.surf.nl/files/index.php/s/ifhelkX4cd7ky8W) [1]
     - [Shape segmentation (74.1MB)](https://surfdrive.surf.nl/files/index.php/s/L68uSYpHtfO6dLa) [2]
     - [Correspondence (remeshed) (17.4MB)](https://surfdrive.surf.nl/files/index.php/s/KLSxAN0QEsfJuBV) [3]